Skip Ribbon Commands

 Sub-Specialties:

-Adult Liver Transplantation Programme, Hepatobiliary & Pancreatic Surgery, Hepato-Pancreato-Biliary Surgery & Liver Transplantation, Surgical Oncology (Hepatobiliary & Pancreatic Surgery)
+Adult Liver Transplantation Programme, Adult Pancreas Transplant, Hepatobiliary & Pancreatic Surgery, Hepato-Pancreato-Biliary Surgery & Liver Transplantation, Surgical Oncology (Hepatobiliary & Pancreatic Surgery)

 Biosketch

-Having obtained a National Training Number, he subsequently undertook Higher Surgical Training in Birmingham, doing his specialist training at the University Hospitals of Birmingham, one of the largest liver transplant, liver and pancreas resection units in Europe.
-He became a Fellow of the Royal College of Surgeons of England in 2014.
+He subsequently undertook Higher Surgical Training, doing his specialist training at one of the largest liver transplant, liver and pancreas surgery units in Europe.
+After successful completion of this training he was admitted as a Fellow of the Royal College of Surgeons of London.

 Back to Top